 • Full postal address

-• References are in the Vancouver style
+• References are in the correct format for this journal

 • All references mentioned in the Reference list are cited in the text, and vice versa

-• Permission has been obtained for use of copyrighted material from other sources (including the Web)
+• Permission has been obtained for use of copyrighted material from other sources (including the Internet)

 •Printed version of figures (if applicable) in color or black-and-white